 As mentioned earlier, if you encapsulate these feelings at this point, they will only lie dormant to be triggered again later.
 I usually encourage the infidel to share his feelings with his spouse, after seeking counsel.
 After all, the spouse has been involved in this story already (in that all affairs are a triangle, even if the spouse is unaware).
 He or she might as well know the secrets that are occurring in his/her marriage.

-The next concept here is to journal.
+The next concept to get unhooked is to journal.

 The next step to getting unhooked is displacement.

-Use this process in tandem with some of the other processes.
+You can use this process in tandem with some of the other processes.
 Here you do something else in lieu of focusing on the partner.
 You can exercise, get involved in spiritual development, or take on different projects or hobbies.
 This is the “doing” part of healing.

 The final idea is to grieve.